makrai/notes/lawrence20-argument-mining-survey.md

-* scientific papers are annotated at the sentence level with labels that indicate the rhetorical role of the sentence (criticism or support for previous work, comparison of methods, results or goals, etc.)
+* scientific papers are annotated at the sentence level with labels that indicate the rhetorical role of the sentence (criticism or support for previous work, comparison of methods, results or goals, etc)

 # 3 manual argument analysis, considering the steps involved and tools